Social Entrepreneurship Education for Engineers

 Miguel Gonzalez is a graduate student in the Department of Industrial Engineering at Universidad de los Andes, Bogotá, Colombia.

 Jose Tiberio Hernandez is currently Professor of Systems & Computing Engineering in the School of Engineering at the University of los Andes (Bogota), and director of the IMAGINE Team (Visual computing R&D).
 He is former Dean of the Engineering School at UniAndes (1997-2005).
 He was at the origin of the recent renovation project of the engineering school at UniAndes.
-He obtained the computing engineering degree and the MSc from UniAndes in 1979, and his PhD in 1983 in Computing Engineering...
+He obtained the computing engineering degree and the MSc from UniAndes in...
 Read More →

 Catalina Ramirez has been an Associate Professor at the Universidad de los Andes since 1999.
 She earned a PhD from Politecnico di Milano (2006), a Master\'s Degree at Universidad de los Andes (1996), and a BS in Industrial Engineering from Pontificia Universidad Javeriana (1993).